Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: Experiments

-{To showcase how the proposed model finds related clues to update the representation for reconstructing videos, we visualize the intrinsic dynamic relationships in Fig.~\ref{fig:dynamic}.
-Intuitively, the proposed model computes the response at the central position (\eg, the yellow point) according to the dynamically selected nodes (\eg, the red points).
-As we can see, the central point is at the lamp of a moving car, which tends to show more in the picture of the latter frames.
-We observed that: 1) most of the dynamically selected relative nodes are located on the car lamp or the surrounding relative positions; 2) the selected neighbours tend to diffuse around the lamp as time goes by, meanwhile, concentrate at the right of the picture, in accordance with the moving object; and 3) the aggregation weights of neighbouring nodes in frame \#1 are lower than 0.2, since the lamp does not appear in the image.
-This demonstrates that the proposed model is able to dynamically capture meaningful and reasonable correlations regardless of the distance across space and time in the video.}
+Furthermore, to showcase how the proposed model finds related clues to update the representation for reconstructing videos, we visualize the intrinsic dynamic relationships in Fig.~\ref{fig:dynamic}.
+Intuitively, we plot the relations at the central position (\ie, the yellow point) with the dynamically selected nodes (\ie, the red points) with various shades of color. {As the car moves forward over time}, the focal point resides at the headlight of a moving vehicle, becoming increasingly prominent in the subsequent frames.
+Our observations are as follows: 1) The majority of dynamically selected neighboring nodes are situated on the car lamp or in its surrounding vicinity.
+2) Over time, the selected neighbors tend to disperse around the lamp while also concentrating on the right side of the image, aligning with the movement of the object.
+3) In frame \#1, the aggregation weights of neighboring nodes are below 0.2, in accordance to that the lamp is not visible in the image.
+This indicates that our proposed model can dynamically capture meaningful and logical correlations regardless of the distance across space and time in the video.